Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/02-MWTN-PoC/code/ux/mwOperationalTopology/README.md

 ~~~

 ### How to use:
-To access the GUI simply go to http://127.0.0.1
+To access the GUI simply go to http://127.0.0.1 (Nginx server IP)

 Modify the "Site JSON" section to contain the netowrk elements by specifing the uuid of the element in the networkElementArr, **note**: the number of elements per site is limited to 4.